Q: Is there any danger to my fish if the pond is always in direct sunlight?

 Pond Talk: Have your koi or pond fish ever had a sunburn?

-Filed under: Aquatic Plants, Fish Diseases, Koi & Goldfish, Water Gardens & Features | Tagged: fish disease, fish health, koi shelter, pond salt, sunburn, water temperature | Leave a comment »
+Filed under: Aquatic Plants, Fish Diseases, Koi & Goldfish, Pond Accessories, Pond Salt, Water Gardens & Features | Tagged: fish disease, fish health, koi shelter, pond salt, sunburn, water temperature | Leave a comment »